 FLASHBACK: Tom Dowling, left, with pals Peter Cooper, Phil Wellings and Ken Stokes outside the Taj Mahal – a week before the roadside attack in June 1974

-FORTY YEARS ago, as the sun began to rise on a dark and deserted Iranian highway, 20-year-old Tom Dowling’s life was about to change forever.
+FORTY EIGHT YEARS ago, as the sun began to rise on a dark and deserted Iranian highway, 20-year-old Tom Dowling’s life was about to change forever.

 One bullet crashed into the head of one of Tom’s pals – luckily he made a full recovery.
 But another bullet smashed through Tom’s back, severing his spinal cord and leaving him paralysed from the chest for life.